 Now, as Office Manager, Celine is in charge of answering and assisting members and students, proctoring online exams, logistics with program providers, certification records as well as accounting.

 Pierre was born and raised in Alsace.
 As a member of a winemaking family, his roots in all things wine and vine run deep.
 He holds an undergraduate degree in business from the Reims Management School and a masters degree in Wine Management and Tourism from the Strasbourg Business School.

-As Marketing and Sales Assistant, Pierre develops the school network and spearheads WSG promotional efforts around the world.
+As Marketing and Sales Manager, Pierre develops the school network and spearheads WSG promotional efforts around the world.

 Andrea McEwan, Administrative & Commercial Assistant

 Andrea McEwan joined the WSG in January 2019, after moving to Alsace from the UK.

 As Administrative & Commercial Assistant she handles the day-to-day enquiries from students and the wider WSG community as well as other administrative duties.
 A significant part of her work involves proctoring exams.

 Mary Kirk is a FWS, certified French Sommelier-Conseil and is currently finishing her WSET Diploma.
 She has been working in the wine industry in France for over 15 years.

 With her work on the WSG study trips, she has had the pleasure of meeting many WSG members.
 She now also takes care of our members as Community and Membership Manager.

 Mary is also a freelance wine educator and teaches wine in Paris.
 She teaches Sommellerie at Ferrandi Gastronomic school of Paris, as well as the FWS program at the Butler Academy in Paris.
 Her other activities includes leading wine events and consulting in the French wine sector.